clbwhazzup/GrowOpSim/README.md

 #### Version 0.2
 ##### Fully playable game, without tutorials or direction, doesn't require proper materials or models
 * Proper level to play entire game, whether or not it has proper materials or models
+* Acidity management
+* Mixed nutrients
+  * Item type actor
+  * Player can add single nutrients
+  * Can be picked up
+  * Can be used on pot to add multiple nutrients
+    * Should be a way to add unequal parts of each
+      * maybe just percentage

 #### Version 0.3 (undecided)
 ##### Fully playable game, without tutorials or direction